GFA-DIU/OpenSource4Impact/README.md

 - [Interoperability](https://github.com/GFA-DIU/GFA-DIU.github.io/issues/1)
 - the clearer the more to think about priorization of features (narrow vs broad use cases)
 - timeline for user uptake
+- training
+- several feedback loops and/or continuous further development?
 - handover
 - close collaboration with the partner and repeated meetings (whatever your preferred time interval ).
 - Retros and reviews for the pain points and delivered successes ?
 Make sure that repriorization is constantly possible.